HariPr555/Coffee_Quality_Analysis/README.md

 - **Processing Methods Distribution across Countries**
     - This pie chart breaks down the coffee processing methods used in various countries.
 The most common method is Washed/Wet (124 occurrences), followed by Natural/Dry (46 occurrences).
 Other methods like Pulped Natural/Honey and specialized techniques (Anaerobic, Double Carbonic Maceration) are used less frequently.

+# Sensory Attribute Analysis I
+- **Comparison of Sensory Attributes with Total Cup points**
+    - Shows how different sensory attributes correlate with the total cup points.
+Attributes like Flavor and Aftertaste show a strong positive correlation with overall cup points, while Uniformity has a weaker correlation.

+- **Sensory Attributes Scatter plot**
+    - These visuals show the relationship between total cup points and individual sensory attributes like Flavor, Balance, Aftertaste, and Acidity.
+The plots help identify patterns and strength of associations between sensory scores and overall performance.

+# Sensory Attribute Analysis II
+- **Variety vs. Total Cup Points and Sensory Attributes**
+    - This table provides an overview of different coffee varieties and their corresponding total cup points and individual sensory attributes such as acidity, aftertaste, and aroma.
+This helps identify the highest-performing varieties based on different sensory criteria.
+For example, Castillo has the highest total cup points (89.33) and excellent performance in categories like Sweetness and Clean Cup.

+# Sensory Attribute Analysis III
+- **Processing Method vs. Total Cup Points and Sensory Attributes**
+    - Double Anaerobic Washed and Semi-Washed methods produce the highest cup points, with strong sensory attributes in terms of sweetness, flavor, and body.
+The Semi-Lavado method, however, results in lower scores.

+# Defect Analysis
+- **Distribution of Category I and II Defects by Region**
+    - North America has a high rate of Category II defects, indicating that their coffee could be impacted by factors like poor processing or post-harvest handling issues.
+Africa, despite its high quality, has significant Category I defects.

+- **Total Defects vs Variety**
+    - Caturra, Catuai, and Bourbon varieties show the highest defects.
+These popular varieties need more careful handling, especially in terms of post-harvest processes.

+- **Impact of Defects on Total Cup Points by Processing Method**
+    - There is a noticeable inverse correlation between defects and total cup points.
+As defects increase, total cup points decrease, especially for methods like Wet Hulling and Semi-Lavado.